rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

 ![node-install-ver-742x371](https://user-images.githubusercontent.com/300046/38767344-94004a42-3f9c-11e8-93c1-2d15e3c92993.jpg)

-   PROTIP: Odd version numbers of Node.js are considered unstable development versions.
+PROTIP: Odd numbered versions are not destined for active status, unstable development versions.

+There are two versions active at the same time.

 <a name="NjSolid"></a>